Unsold In IPL 2025 Auction, Aussie Star Makes Strong Case As Replacement With Hundred In Sheffield Shield - Cricxtasy

 It’s been a strange case of Alex Carey and T20s.
-He has two hundreds in the format and has a career strike rate of 130.
-He offers stability in the lower middle-order and can finish games.
-However, the left-hander is mostly in the unsold list in franchise leagues across the world.
-In the Indian Premier League (IPL) auction, he hasn’t been sold since the 2020/21 season where he played for Delhi Capitals.
+He has scored two hundreds in the format and has a career strike rate of 130.
+He offers stability in the lower middle order and can finish games.
+However, the left-hander is mostly on the unsold list in franchise leagues across the world.
+In the Indian Premier League (IPL) auction, he hasn’t been sold since the 2020/21 season when he played for Delhi Capitals.
 In the recent 2024-25 Big Bash League, Carey played three games for Adelaide Strikers and scored 55 runs at a strike rate of 189.

 He was one of the best performers for Australia in the Champions Trophy 2025, scoring a crucial 69 against England in the opening group match and a tenacious 61 in the semifinal against India.